Gardening Degrees

 π₯¬ 52% of millennials participate in gardening activities

-According to the U.S. Bureau of Labor Statistics, the demand for horticulturists is expected to grow by 8% over the next decade.
+According to the Bureau of Labor Statistics, employment in the horticulture sector is expected to grow by 8% over the next decade β faster than the average for all occupations.

 Earning a Gardening Degree offers numerous benefits, including enhanced knowledge, professional skills, and improved career prospects in the horticulture industry.